Dhanushbhai1054/Customer-Segmentation-with-Snowflake-and-Data-Science/README.md

 # E-Commerce Customer Segmentation with Snowflake and Data Science

 ## Project Overview
 This project, titled **Customer Segmentation with Snowflake and Data Science**, aims to segment customers of an online retail dataset using Recency, Frequency, and Monetary (RFM) analysis combined with K-Means clustering.
 The analysis leverages Snowflake for scalable data management, Python for computational tasks, and Power BI for interactive visualizations.
-The objective is to provide actionable insights for marketing strategies, simulating a toy store context.
-The project was developed as of July 24, 2025.
+The objective is to provide actionable insights for marketing strategies.

 ## Dataset
 - **Source**: Online Retail Dataset from Kaggle[](https://www.kaggle.com/datasets/carrie1/ecommerce-data)